Igalia/webkit-container-sdk/README.md

 ### Update guide

-You should check, once in a while, if there is a new upstream version of the `WebKit Container SDK` image available.
+You should check, once in a while, if there is a new upstream version of the `wkdev-sdk` image available.

 1. Use the `wkdev-update` tool.